jgrillotsf/sfresume/scripts/runbooks/NewOrg.md

-# Run book for a New Ord
+# Run book for a New Org
 This runbook outlines all the manual steps for setting up a new org.

 ## Pre-Deployment